Dhriti03/cosign/doc/cosign.md

 ## cosign

+A tool for :
+### Container Signing :-
+Container image signing is akin to verifying a document's authenticity through a signature.
+It ensures trust in software distribution by cryptographically signing container images.
+These images contain all necessary components to run code seamlessly across various environments, safeguarding against tampering and enhancing trust in the software supply chain.
+### Verification :-
+GitHub will verify GPG, SSH, or S/MIME signatures so other people will know that your commits come from a trusted source.
+GitHub will automatically sign commits you make using the GitHub web interface.
-A tool for Container Signing, Verification and Storage in an OCI registry.
+### Storage in an OCI registry:-
+The object storage which is the ideal for storing unstructured data, it is commonly used for data backup, archival, and disaster recovery.
+File Storage: Provides a managed file storage service for shared file systems, suitable for various applications and use cases

 ### Options

 ```
-  -h, --help                 help for cosign
+  -h, --help                 To access the help page for cosign
       --output-file string   log output to a file
   -t, --timeout duration     timeout for commands (default 3m0s)
   -d, --verbose              log debug output